🏈 Saints NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 📝 Saints mock draft consensus picks

-I went through the latest mock drafts from other top experts across the industry and gathered their predictions for the Saints' first pick in the 2026 NFL draft.
-Here's who they expect New Orleans to draft at No. 8:
+I went through the final mock drafts from 10 top experts across the industry and gathered their NFL mock draft consensus picks for the New Orleans Saints' first pick in the 2026 NFL Draft.
+Here's who they expect New to draft:

-Mike Renner (CBS) Caleb Downs, S, Ohio State
+Peter Schrager (ESPN) Caleb Downs, S, Ohio State (No. 8)

-Dane Brugler (The Athletic) Sonny Styles, LB, Ohio State
+Dane Brugler (The Athletic) Jordyn Tyson, WR, Arizona State (No. 8)

 🔮 Saints draft prediction 2026